 Kodiak Island is sport fishing paradise!
 Kodiak is well-known for it’s world-class fishing!
 This is a true Alaska wilderness experience: fabulous freshwater and saltwater fishing, abundant wildlife viewing, beautiful scenery, and pristine wilderness.
-Our Kodiak fish camp is a short flight from the city of Kodiak.
+Our Kodiak wilderness ocean-front house is a short 20-minute flight from the city of Kodiak.
 Our fish camp has Alaskan guides with over 30 years of experience, increasing the opportunity to get you on the fish!
-Your daily options are: freshwater stream fishing, saltwater deep-sea fishing, wildlife viewing and photography or just relaxing.
+Your daily options are: freshwater stream fishing, saltwater deep-sea fishing, bear and wildlife viewing or just relaxing.

 Freshwater: Kodiak’s remote streams and rivers provide anglers with the rare opportunity to catch multiple species in the same day.
 Depending on the season, possible species include: Chinook (King) Salmon, Coho (silvers) Salmon, Sockeye (Red) Salmon, Chum (Dog) Salmon, Pink (Humpy) Salmon, Dolly Varden Trout, Rainbow Trout, and Steelhead.

 Saltwater: Fishing starts directly out the front door of Kodiak fish camp.
-From huge Halibut, ling cod, or sea bass to aggressive Coho (Silvers) Salmon, you’ll love our saltwater fishing!
+From huge Halibut, ling cod, and rock fish to the aggressive Coho (Silvers) Salmon, and trophy Chinook (King) Salmon, you’ll love our saltwater fishing!

 We keep our maximize group size to four guests and tailor our daily trips to accommodate the wishes of everyone.
 Kodiak fish camp is fully equipped with top quality spinning and deep sea fishing gear to take care of our clients.
 This is a vacation of a lifetime!